-In high school every lesson can be an English lesson.
+In high school English every subject can have an English lesson component.
 Encourage your child to use good writing techniques in all their work.
 Expose them to different genres using different subject matter and writing styles.

 The high school years are when you can begin to consolidate many of your child’s English skills.